Kayalvaer/kay-alvaer-FM2sp2081-semester-project2_spaceX-ca_06-12-2020/README.md

 #### Content

-- All text in this project is original content.
+- All text in this project is original content and some help from Noroff College tutorials .
 - The developer took inspiration from several tutorials and other resources.

 **Other resources**